 With any remaining time you should perform further exploratory

-dataset.
+analysis of the fuel_data dataset.
 You should discuss ideas

 with your classmates and you can also ask me for guidance (but try to